benqcloud/gerrit-plugins_ai-code-review/README.md

-# ChatGPT Code Review Gerrit Plugin
+# AI Code Review Gerrit Plugin

 ## Features

-This plugin allows you to use ChatGPT for code review in Gerrit conveniently.
+This plugin allows you to use different AI Chat services, e.g. ChatGPT or OLLAMA for code review in Gerrit conveniently.
 After submitting a Patch Set, OpenAI will provide review feedback in the form of comments and, optionally, a vote.
-You can continue to ask ChatGPT by @{gerritUserName} or @{gerritEmailAddress} (provided that `gerritEmailAddress` is in the form "gerritUserName@<any_email_domain>") in the comments to further guide it in generating more targeted review comments.
+You can continue to ask the AI Chat by @{gerritUserName} or @{gerritEmailAddress} (provided that `gerritEmailAddress` is in the form "gerritUserName@<any_email_domain>") in the comments to further guide it in generating more targeted review comments.
-Reviews can be also triggered by directing a comment with the `/review` command to ChatGPT.
+Reviews can be also triggered by directing a comment with the `/review` command which will be interpretted and sent on by the plugin.

 ## Getting Started